apache/skywalking/docs/en/setup/backend/backend-apisix-monitoring.md

 ### APISIX Monitoring
 [APISIX prometheus plugin](https://apisix.apache.org/docs/apisix/plugins/prometheus/) provide multiple dimensions metrics for APISIX server , node , route , etc.
 Accordingly, Skywalking observes the status, payload, and latency of the APISIX server, which is cataloged as a `LAYER: APISIX` `Service` in the OAP.
-Meanwhile, the APISIX instance would be recognized as `LAYER: APISIX` `instance`, and the route rule , node would be recognized as `LAYER: APISIX` `endpoint`.
+Meanwhile, the instances would be recognized as `LAYER: APISIX` `instance`s.
+The route rules and nodes would be recognized as `endpoint`s with `route/` and `node/` prefixes.

 #### Specify Skywalking Service name